Mini Case Studies

 Glasses Explore

-Glasses Explore is a cloud-based eye tracking SaaS tool powered by AI for understanding human attention and intent.
-It reveals the nuances of human awareness – what people pay attention to, what they don’t, and why.
+Glasses Explore is an eye tracking tool powered by AI for understanding human attention and intent.
+While UX Explore needed not extra hardware to function, Glasses Explore was meant to be used with the Tobii Glasses, which added another layer of precision thanks to its integrated eye movement sensors.
+Glasses Explore is able to reveal the finest nuances of human awareness: what people pay attention to, what they don’t, and why.
 It unpacks first-person perspectives in real-world contexts to help build better user experiences.

 While I wasn’t part of the core design team and didn’t contribute to the designs directly, I supported the product’s development with usability tests, analyzing user interactions, and providing expert feedback.